-Chef Alex Stupak worked for years as the wizardlike pastry chef at wd-50, New York's premier home to molecular gastronomy, so when he left to open—wait for it—a taquería, many Manhattan diners either scratched their heads or wondered if they'd be served deconstructed tacos.
-Instead, they got simple yet well-executed fare using top-notch ingredients.
-There are straightforward options—fish tempura, lamb, steak—as well as surprising variations, like tacos with sweetbreads and a chorizo gravy poured over it.
-There are also several variations on the margarita theme including one using the Japanese citrus, yuzu.
-Empellón isn't really south-of-the-border in its authenticity but when it's this good, who cares?
+Chef Alex Stupak worked as the pastry chef at the now-closed wd-50, New York's introduction to molecular gastronomy, so when he left to open a taqueria, many diners wondered if they'd be served deconstructed tacos.
+Instead, they got simple yet well-executed fare using top-notch ingredients, with both straightforward options—fish tempura, lamb, steak—as well as surprising variations, like a taco with sweetbreads and a chorizo gravy.
+There are also several variations on the margarita theme, including one using the Japanese citrus, yuzu.
+Empellón isn't really south-of-the-border authentic, but when it's this good, who cares?
 White walls, dark wood tables, and some Mexican-themed art set the mood.
 There's a second location on Madison Avenue and 53rd Street.